Go to JCI Insight

 Abstract

-Neurofibromatosis Type 1 (NF1) is one of the most common tumor-predisposing genetic disorders.
+Neurofibromatosis type 1 (NF1) is one of the most common tumor-predisposing genetic disorders.
 Neurofibromas are NF1-associated benign tumors.
-A hallmark feature of neurofibromas is an abundant collagen-rich extracellular matrix (ECM) that constitutes >50% of the tumor dry weight.
+A hallmark feature of neurofibromas is an abundant collagen-rich extracellular matrix (ECM) that constitutes more than 50% of the tumor dry weight.
 However, little is known about the mechanism underlying ECM deposition during neurofibroma development and treatment response.
-We performed a systematic investigation of ECM enrichment during plexiform neurofibroma (pNF) development, and identified basement membrane (BM) proteins, rather than major collagen isoforms, as the most upregulated ECM component.
-Following MEK inhibitor treatment, the ECM profile displayed an overall down-regulation signature, suggesting ECM reduction as a therapeutic benefit of MEK inhibition.
+We performed a systematic investigation of ECM enrichment during plexiform neurofibroma (pNF) development and identified basement membrane (BM) proteins, rather than major collagen isoforms, as the most upregulated ECM component.
+Following MEK inhibitor treatment, the ECM profile displayed an overall downregulation signature, suggesting ECM reduction as a therapeutic benefit of MEK inhibition.
 Through these proteomic studies, TGF-β1 signaling was identified as playing a role in ECM dynamics.
 Indeed, TGF-β1 overexpression promoted pNF progression in vivo.
-Furthermore, by integrating single-cell RNA-sequencing, we found that immune cells including macrophages and T cells produce TGF-β1 to induce Schwann cells to produce and deposit BM proteins for ECM remodeling.
+Furthermore, by integrating single-cell RNA sequencing, we found that immune cells including macrophages and T cells produce TGF-β1 to induce Schwann cells to produce and deposit BM proteins for ECM remodeling.
 Following Nf1 loss, neoplastic Schwann cells further increased BM protein deposition in response to TGF-β1.
-Our data delineate the regulation governing ECM dynamics in pNF and suggest that BM proteins could serve as markers for disease diagnosis and treatment response.
+Our data delineate the regulation governing ECM dynamics in pNF and suggest that BM proteins could serve as biomarkers for disease diagnosis and treatment response.

 Authors